marmari9/tech501-week1/Cloud/Azure.md

 - paste the pathway of the private key.
 - paste the address into git and type yes.

+- use this on git to connect to the VM on azure : ssh-copy-id -i ~/.ssh/id_rsa haashim@192.168.1.244
+-
 ### when deleting VM delete:
 - disk
 - network interface